LeonardAmarante04/Weather-Finder/README.md

 ## Features ✨
 - Search for weather by city name.
-- Displays temperature, humidity, wind speed, and weather conditions.
+- Displays temperature and weather conditions.
 - Uses an API to fetch real-time weather data.
 - User-friendly and responsive design.
 - Background adapts to weather conditions.